The-Marcy-Lab-School/swe-3-1-recipe-card/README.md

 - [ ] Round the image corners with `border-radius`

 **Section Styling:**
-- [ ] Give sections a `background-color` (try white or a light color) to create contrast with the body.
 - [ ] Add `padding` inside the sections
 - [ ] Round section corners with `border-radius`